tearflake/symp-intro/README.md

 ### 🔮 Philosophy

-What if programming evolved around meaning, not machinery?
+What if programming had evolved around meaning rather than machinery?

-Symp is a minimalist symbolic framework that re-imagines computing as a dialogue between form and meaning.
-It comes from a world where theory advanced faster than hardware — where clarity of expression mattered more than display or speed.
+Syntax defines what can be expressed.
+Semantics decides what it means.
+Execution connects the two.

-Symp is small, strange, and honest — a quiet system from a reality in which symbols triumphed over flashing lights.
+Symp is small, strange, and honest.
+A quiet system from a reality in which symbols triumphed over flashing lights.

 ---